We no longer recommend Access Services for new web apps and web databases.

 Migrate the data in the Access desktop database to Microsoft SQL Server.
 For more information, see the SQL Server Migration Assistant (SSMA) v7.3.

 Once the data is in SQL Server, you can also Link to or import from an SQL Server database from the Access desktop database.

 Alternatively, consider using the SQL Azure Migration Wizard to migrate directly data from the Access web app back-end (a SQL Azure database) to an SQL Server database.
-For more information, see SQL Server database migration to Azure SQL Database and the SQL Database Migration Wizard.
+For more information, see SQL Server database migration to Azure SQL Database and the Database Migration Assistant.